florian-beetz/bachelor-thesis/thesis.md

 ### JavaFxSVG

-JavaFxSVG is a library that allows the GUI framework JavaFX to display SVG graphics.
+JavaFxSVG is a library that allows the +GUI framework JavaFX to display SVG graphics.
-The library exports the package `org.w3c.dom` which conflicts with APIs provided directly from the JDK.
+The library exports the package `org.w3c.dom` which conflicts with ++API provided directly from the +JDK.
 However, this functionality was used at only one occasion -- to display the JabRef logo in an About dialog -- so in agreement with the JabRef developers the library was removed and replaced with JavaFX's native capabilities.